 Step 4.
 Install & Set Up Encoders to Stream IP Cameras to YouTube

 Important: Some security cameras that support RTMP push allow you to live stream IP cameras directly to YouTube without using any encoders.
-So, it is best to contact the staffs of your security camera brands and ask them whether an encoder is needed for YouTube live streaming.
+So, it is best to contact the staff of your security camera brands and ask them whether an encoder is needed for YouTube live streaming.

 #1.
 Download OBS to your PCs or laptops.

 #2.
-Open the program and click + –> Media Source in the Source section to add video source.
+Open the program and click + –> Media Source in the Source section to add a video source.